 William Barnes

 William Barnes class is our class for children in years 3 and 4.
-Their teacher is Mrs Karen Taylor.
+Their teachers are Mrs Karen Taylor and Mrs Alice Hall.

 William Barnes Class had a super start to the new school year with our wonderful whale theme in English and Art.
 In English we shared two fantastic books by Simon James about beautiful blue whales…My Friend Whale and Dear Greenpeace.
 The children explored the amazing features of these awesome creatures including their size and their senses.
 We drew a full scale blue whale on the playground, investigated synonyms for’big’, wrote poems about whales, gathered blue whale facts, created our own information books about blue whales as well as writing to Greenpeace for further information.
 The children were so passionate about protecting these ocean giants that we visited the local park to conduct a litter pick to prevent harmful plastic entering the sea and held a card sale to raise money for the World Wildlife Fund and Greenpeace to help them continue to protect ocean life.